jostylr/event-when/eventwhen.md

 ### Version 0.4.0 Thoughts

 The idea is to create an action sentence that invokes the handler.
 So we attach the sentence to the event and then stuff happens to that.
 The handler can be a function or it could be an array of functions, etc. The point of invocation is when the sentence is used as a key to get the handler.
 So this allows dynamism which could be good, could be bad.
 The hard work, I think, is to rewrite the handler calling to be abstracted out to another level.
 I probably need to introduce an object of type handler.

+### Version 0.5.0 Thoughts

+I have made a mess of the emit events.
+So here is the new paradigm. `.emit` is equivalent to a function call.
+It gets called immediately and its sequence of emits is followed as if they are function calls.
+The hope is that all the handlers of an event emitted from within an emitted event sequence wil be done completely before the rest of the original emit's handlers fire.

+`.later` is asynchronous mode.
+It will emit the events, in the order queued, at the next tick.
+Each one happens after a next tick.
+So the entire sequence from one emit event will happen before the next `.later` is called.
+I think I will have an optional parameter to specify push vs unshift behavior with default being push.

+Also, adding use of emitter.name in logs as well as numbering the emits called for a given event.
+The string form for a handler will also lead to a log event if no action/event fits.

 ## Files